 As many of you will already know from my previous articles, the liver is the site of toxin clearance, as well as nutrient absorption.
 It works alongside our lymphatic system and digestive system to keep our immune system functioning well.

-I often say to women in my private coaching community (and I discuss this in my Masterclass on Menopause), that because we are the first generation of women to have engaged with decades of changing food production and availability, as well as many of us having been exposed to the increasing prevalence of household chemicals, pesticides and alcohol over our lifetime, and of course, various medications, our poor liver, gut microbiome and lymphatic system has had a lot of work to do over the years.
+I often say to women in my private coaching community, that because we are the first generation of women to have engaged with decades of changing food production and availability, as well as many of us having been exposed to the increasing prevalence of household chemicals, pesticides and alcohol over our lifetime, and of course, various medications, our poor liver, gut microbiome and lymphatic system has had a lot of work to do over the years.

 Hence, it’s no surprise that many of us have arrived in mid-life and our liver, gut and lymphatic system has simply become tired and unhealthy.
 I was the same.
 And for women like Linda, who have been trying to exercise off their weight for years, the state of our liver and not sleeping, adds to the menopause and post-menopause weight loss confusion as well as our response to exercise too.